-What sites are not considered a

-regional or district office.
+What sites are not considered a regional or district office.
 A site is not considered a regional or district office if:

-1. The only services provided at the site further the foundations exempt purposes (e.g., day care, health care, or scientific or medical research) and maintain a permanent office?
+- 1. The only services provided at the site further the foundations exempt purposes (e.g., day care, health care, or scientific or medical research) and - 2.
+The site does not serve as an office for management staff, other than managers who are involved only in managing the exempt function activities at the site.

+What if the private foundation does not maintain a permanent office?
 If the private foundation does not maintain a permanent office, it will comply with the public inspection by office visitation requirement by making the annual returns and exemption application available at a reasonable location of its choice.
 It must permit public inspection: